Australia's quality and legislative frameworks in higher education enhance and the quality and reputation of our higher education sector.

 Quality regulation in higher education

 Australia has a strong quality assurance framework which protects the reputation of Australian higher education.
+This includes the:

 Review of the impact of the TEQSA Act on the higher education sector